 \section{Abstract}

-This paper is a sequel to our previous paper \cite{TS2}.
-We extend the result on the behavior of the quadratic part of normal forms up to the quadratic part of small $\mathcal{C}^{2}$-perturbations of real $4$-manifolds embedded in a complex $3$-manifold.
-It is an immediate consequence of a result describing a change of the normal form of a pair of one arbitrary and one symmetric $2\times 2$ matrix with respect to a certain linear group action.
+We extend our previous result on the behaviour of the quadratic part of a complex points of a small $\mathcal{C}^{2}$-perturbation of a real $4$-manifold embedded in a complex $3$-manifold.
+We describe the change of the structure of the quadratic normal form of a complex point.
+It is an immediate consequence of a theorem clarifying how small perturbations can change the bundle of a pair of one arbitrary and one symmetric $2\times 2$ matrix with respect to an action of a certain linear group.